unfoldtoolbox/UnfoldDocs/src/developer.md

 If this is the first time you work with this repository, follow the instructions below to clone the repository and create a `dev` version.

 !!! tip "`dev` version of a Julia package"
     Having a `dev` (development) version of a Julia package allows you to import a local version of the package with your changes instead of the registered package version (which is static).
-Remeber, that could be changes in the code which are not yet registered.
+Keep in mind that there may be changes in the main branch that are not yet in any registered version.

 #### a) If you have writing access for the GitHub repository
 (we will use `UnfoldSim` as an example)